tr8dr/tr8dr.github.io/_posts/2020-08-13-FeatureSelection.markdown

 The network is trained on the same input and outputs, such that the hidden internal k-dimensional layer learns the optimal representation in $$ \mathbb{R}^k $$ sufficient to reproduce $$ \mathbb{R}^d $$ with minimal error.

-While deep-learning ANNs allow for non-linearities, unlike PCA, auto-encoders cannot classify the relative importance of features based on feature -> class fidelity.
+While deep-learning ANNs allow for non-linearities (unlike PCA), auto-encoders also suffer from inability to classify the relative importance of features based on feature -> class fidelity.

 ## Intermediate Conclusions